tvallin/helidon/archetypes/archetypes/src/main/archetype/README.md

 Convention:

-application.yaml have to be under src/main/resources directory
+application.yaml have to be under src/main/resources directory -> done

 Follow up issue